rreece/markdown-memo/03-basics.md

 -   __This is bold *and* emphasis.__
 -   ~~This is struck-out.~~

-Don't do this.
+Don't do these.
 These will work in LaTeX (\LaTeX) but may not in html.

     -   \textsf{This should be Sans.}
     -   \textsc{This Should BE SMALL caps.}